rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/testnet-network.md

 To download a file, run: `curl http://localhost:8500/bzz:/<swarm_hash_or_RNS>/<file_name>` from the command line.
 Alternatively, navigate to `http://localhost:8500` in your browser and use the graphical user interface, or paste `http://localhost:8500/bzz:/<swarm_hash_or_RNS>/<file_name>` directly in the address bar of your browser.

 #### Surprise!
 We promised you a surprise at the beginning of this tutorial...
-If you come this far, please download the file with hash `9c8335dbcdadb5c853fa82177afbca3f3b26ade6763eb3c99dbfec7ad3e95823` (or RNS: `anthem.rsk`) and name `Bitcoin_Anthem_Oflow_Show.mp3`.
+If you have come this far, please download the file with hash `9c8335dbcdadb5c853fa82177afbca3f3b26ade6763eb3c99dbfec7ad3e95823` (or RNS: `anthem.rsk`) and name `Bitcoin_Anthem_Oflow_Show.mp3`.
 Enjoy listening!
 [Bitcoin Anthem](https://swarm.rifgateways.org/bzz:/anthem.rsk/Bitcoin_Anthem_Oflow_Show.mp3)

 _Guide based on [RIF Storage testnet launch](https://hackmd.io/yZLFmgdSRDCMEpBXCiBeBA?view) by Rinke Hendriksen._